AngyWang/Stat628-Module2/README.md

 * To check for multicollinearity, we also plotted the correlation plot.
 Correlation Plot.png is the correlation plot for all variables in the raw data.
 * Cross Validation results can be found in Cross Validation Result For Simplest Model, Cross Validation Result For BIC Selected Model.png and Cross Validation Result For Final Model.png.
 * The fitted result can be seen from Fitted Value vs Original Value.png, in which we compare the fitted values and the original data.

-## Summary
-Nameofsummaryfile is an summary of what we did.
-The results shows that the percentage of body fat of a male is can be predicted by *Weight*, *Abdomen* and *Wrist circum*.

-There are four folders providing more details in our main project, *code*, *image*, *data*.

 ## Code
 The provided R code file contains three parts: